scbirlab/nf-sbrnaseq/README.md

 4. Deduplicate mapped reads using `umitools`.
 5. Count deduplicated reads per gene using `featureCounts`.
 6. Count deduplicated reads per gene per cell using `umi-tools`.
+7. Plot:
+    - Histogram of UMIs per cell per gene
+    - Histogram of unique genes per cell
+    - Histogram of unique cells per gene
+    - Scatter of UMI count vs gene count
+    - Scatter of UMI count vs cell count
+8. Use `scanpy` to filter cells to have > 20 unique genes, and filter genes to be found in > 0 cells, run basic QC, Leiden cluster and UMAP embed with default settings, and save resulting plots and AnnData object as `.h5ad` for downstream analysis.

 ### Downstream analyses [work in progress, not yet implemented]